 These trend examples often mostly apply to fashion and interior design, and trends set in other industry sectors will differ.
 For example, in the technology sector, Living Coral is unlikely to become a popular color for computers or smart phones.
 However, not impossible.
 The automotive industry is another example where tends can differ greatly based on the different industries.

 Different cultures and religions will also determine the significance and importance of a particular trend, and whether a trend will be followed or not.
 Gender, temperamental traits and age also influence our decisions when it comes to fashion, interior design and pretty much anything that requires a choice.

 The Psychology of Color Trends

 There are a few psychological factors at play.
-People often like variety and novelty, so emerging trends caters to those desires.
-New color trends gives people both novelty and ideas on achieving some of that desired variety.
+People often like variety and novelty, so emerging trends cater to those desires.
+New color trends give people both novelty and ideas on achieving some of that desired variety.

 Certain personality types are also more likely to follow trends and what’s going on in the world.
 Extroverts are more likely to follow trends, they’re more clued into what’s trending and generally what other people are doing.
 Extroverts are generally more focused on the external world, including emerging trends.

 Color trends are set both by natural popular trends, and influenced by many different factors including the famous, wealthy, powerful, movies, art of many varieties and various other industries of design.
 Then endorsed, therefore reinforced by industry authorities such as Pantone.

 This is how Pantone and others are able to predict upcoming trends, because, in part, they help to create them.